Developing with Phymes

 # run tests for the phymes-agents crate with GPU acceleration with Candle assets

-cargo test --package phymes-agents --features wsl-gpu,candle --release
+cargo test --package phymes-agents --features wsl,gpu,candle --release

 # or run tests for the phymes-agents crate on the CPU with OpenAI API token services

-cargo test --package phymes-agents --features wsl --release
+cargo test --package phymes-agents --no-default-features --features wsl,openai_api --release

 # run tests for the phymes-server crate